 This implies that the fund has limited exposure to several international stocks.

-Yet, this does not in any way affect the companies represented in the fund.
+Yet, this does not affect the companies represented in the fund.
 Moreover, these stocks have a significant international presence.

 Its risk level is similar to that of the S&P 500.

-Vanguard’s VTI is primarily made up of Apple, Microsoft, Google, Amazon, and Tesla and provides exposure to over 3500 stocks.
+Vanguard’s VTI comprises Apple, Microsoft, Google, Amazon, and Tesla and provides exposure to over 3,500 stocks.

 Here are the top 10 holdings for VTI: